nba-emu/NanoBoyAdvance/README.md

 - endrift(mGBA): I adapted their banking algorithm in my new ARM interpreter.
 - nocash/Martin Korth: for the creation of GBATEK
-- VisualBoyAdvance: basically rocked my childhood and inspired me to write my own emulator.
+- VisualBoyAdvance Team: basically rocked my childhood and inspired me to write my own emulator.

 ## Contributing